Breakthrough Science for Brain Cell Growth

 4. Load Up on Omega 3 Fatty Acids

-According to Dr. Frank Sacks, professor of cardiovascular disease prevention at the Department of Nutrition in Harvard School of Public Health, omega 3 fatty acids are necessary for building cell membranes in the brain.
+According to Dr. Frank Sacks, professor of cardiovascular disease prevention at the Department of Nutrition at Harvard School of Public Health, omega 3 fatty acids are necessary for building cell membranes in the brain.

-It can also promote neurogenesis in adults because Omega 3s are made up of two primary components: EPA an DHA.
+It can also promote neurogenesis in adults because Omega 3s are made up of two primary components: EPA and DHA.
 These are both found in the body’s central nervous system and are linked to many neuroprotective and cognitive benefits.